 A workspace specification defines the portion of the depot that can be accessed from that workspace and specifies where local copies of files in the depot are stored.
-This location is called the workspace (or client, in the P4 command line interface).
+This location is called the workspace (or client, in the Helix Core server command line interface).
 A computer can contain multiple workspaces.
-A workspace is required when connecting to Helix Server if you intend to work with files.
+A workspace is required if you intend to work with files when connecting to Helix server.
 You can connect using only host name and port, but you cannot exchange files unless you specify a workspace.

 The mapping of depot files to local files is called the workspace view.
-If you are working with streams, the workspace view is generated by Perforce, based on the structure of the stream.
+If you are working with streams, the workspace view is generated by Helix server, based on the structure of the stream.
 If the structure of the stream changes, the workspace view is updated automatically.
-(In fact, you cannot manually edit the view of a stream workspace.)
+You cannot manually edit a stream's workspace view.
 If you use classic depots, you must define and maintain the workspace view manually.